mathias-grau/MedReport/data_parsing/README.md

 - Classification TNM pour statifier le cancer (propre à chaque type de cancer) Il faudrait réussir à faire quelque chose qui extrait ca et qui le met dans des données tabulaire

+The features can be modified directly in the file information.txt.
+To add a feature that will be parsed from the text, simply add a new line in this file of the form :

+Feature name: Explaination of the features in the form of a question

+Example :

+Patient name: What is the patient name ?
+Structure: In which structure is the tumor ?

 ## Usage

 ### Example Workflow